The equivalence of lattice and Heegaard Floer homology: Completing the proof of Theorem

 Applying the homological perturbation lemma for hypercubes, Lemma~\ref{lem:homological-perturbation-cubes}, we may transport the hypercube maps of $(\tilde{\cC}_{\veps}, \tilde{D}_{\veps,\veps'})$ to a hypercube with underlying groups $H_*(\tilde{\cC}_{\veps})$.
 This coincides with the underlying group of the lattice complex by Proposition~\ref{prop:OSS-lattice}.
 To see that the resulting hypercube is the lattice complex, it is sufficient to show that there are no higher length hypercube maps when we apply the homological perturbation lemma.
 This is seen directly, as follows.
-The recipe from the homological perturbation lemma for hypercubes is to include via $i_{\veps}$, then sequentially compose cube maps and the homotopies $h_{\veps}$, and then finally apply $\pi_{\veps'}$.
-Note that $h_{\veps}$ strictly increases the Hopf filtration level in the sequence in Equation~\eqref{eq:long-exact-sequence}, and $\pi_{\veps}$ is non-vanishing on only the lowest Hopf filtration level.
+The hypercube maps induced by homological perturbation take the following form: Note that $h_{\veps_i}$ strictly increases the Hopf filtration level in the sequence in Equation~\eqref{eq:long-exact-sequence}, and $\pi_{\veps}$ is non-vanishing on only the lowest Hopf filtration level.
 Additionally, using Proposition~\ref{prop:Hopf-link-large-model} and the tensor product formula in Theorem~\ref{thm:pairing-main}, we see that the length 1 maps of $\tilde{\cC}_{\Lambda}(G)$ preserve the Hopf filtration level, while the higher length maps strictly increase the Hopf filtration level.
 In particular, the only way for a summand from Lemma~\ref{lem:homological-perturbation-cubes} to contribute is for there to be no $h_{\veps}$ factors, and for the hypercube arrow to be length 1.
 Hence, the transported hypercube maps are exactly the maps induced on homology by the length one maps of $\tilde{\cC}_{\Lambda}(G)$.
 This is exactly lattice homology by Proposition~\ref{prop:OSS-lattice}.
 The proof is complete. \end{proof}

 \begin{rem} The above argument fails at the last step if we use the $\cH$-models instead of the $\bar \cH$ models.
+(Recall that $\cH$ and $\bar{\cH}$ were introduced in Proposition~\ref{prop:Hopf-link-large-model}).
 This is because the length 2 map of $\cH$ has a term which decreases the Hopf filtration level, so could potentially contribute to higher length terms in the hypercube structure maps obtained from the homological perturbation lemma. \end{rem}